-The effect of mayfly presence on tadpole body size was analyzed.
-Tadpole body size metrics were correlated (e.g. Spearman’s rank correlation, ρbody length-wet weight = 0.6, p < 0.001, ), so we analyzed body length alone.
-The relationship between tadpole size and mayfly presence was analyzed with ANOVA, comparing mean sizes of tadpoles in each mesocosm to the corresponding presence-absence of mayflies.
-We also analyzed mayfly length as a response to tadpole presence, or to tadpole presence and final mayfly abundance, in the mesocosms.
-We used both an one-way ANOVA, with tadpole presence as the independent variable, and an ANCOVA, with tadpole presence as a categorical independent variable and final mayfly abundance as a continuous covariate.
+For the mesocosm experiment, we analyzed the response of tadpole body sizes to interspecific competition with mayflies.
+Tadpole body size metrics were correlated (e.g. Spearman’s rank correlation, ρbody length-wet weight = 0.6, p < 0.001), so we analyzed body length alone.
+The mean sizes of tadpoles in each mesocosm were compared to the presence-absence of mayflies using analysis of variance (ANOVA).
+We also analyzed mayfly length as a response to tadpole presence, and because the mayfly mortality created a gradient in mayfly abundance, we could also examine both the effects on mayfly body size of intraspecific competition and interspecific competition with tadpoles.
+We used both a one-way ANOVA, with tadpole presence as the categorical predictor variable, and an ANCOVA, with tadpole presence as a categorical independent variable and final mayfly abundance as a continuous covariate.

 Results

-Field enclosure experiment. – Tadpoles and mayflies had negative, but equivocal effects on the abundance of algae in field enclosures (Figure 2).
-Effects were more distinct in LeConte; the effects of both consumers were more variable in Spur (Figure 3).
-The best fit linear model (Table 1) of the raw algal abundance used log-transformed raw algal abundance to meet the assumption of normality of model residuals.
-The best-fit model included a random intercept for experimental block, which allowed mean algal abundance to differ among blocks; lake, tadpole density, and mayfly density were fixed effects (Table 2).
-Repeating the analysis using consumer biomasses, rather than densities, produced essentially the same result.
+Field enclosure experiment. – Tadpoles and mayflies had negative but equivocal effects on the abundance of algae in field enclosures (Figure 2).
+Effects were more distinct in LeConte; the effects of both consumers were more variable in Spur (Figure 2 and Figure 3).
+The best-fit model (Table 2) included a random intercept for experimental block, which allowed mean algal abundance to differ among blocks; lake, tadpole abundance, and mayfly abundance were fixed effects (Table 2).
+Repeating the analysis using consumer biomasses, rather than densities, produced essentially the same result, so we do not report details of those results.